oferwald/transposh/readme.txt

  * French - [Michel Chaussée](tajimoko.com)

 == Changelog ==
+= 2015/10/27 - 0.9.8 =
+ * Yandex translator support added
+ * Added the option to choose preferred translators order via drag and drop
+ * Fix critical bug in translate post and translate on publish
+ * Fixes in language selection UI (long language names)
+ * Fix translation dialog not loading on first click
+ * No longer expose Google keys externally
+ * Fix the clean automatic translations in the utils tab
+ * Support Bashkir, Kyrghiz and Tatar thanks to Yandex - Now supporting 95 Languages!
+ * Added Swahili support to Bing
+ * Reduced wait time between posts in translate all to 2 seconds
+ * Fix shortcodes when wrapping a <p> tag
+ * New Google icon
+ * Fix WP_Widget deprecation call for wordpress 4.3
+ * Minor fix for buddypress search integration
 = 2015/07/29 - 0.9.7.2 =
  * Shortcode revision following wordpress 4.2.3 release
  * Update to the Google proxy code, so it works again for now